Q1: I see some VISION systems with five stars and others with three. What does your Protection Rating mean?

 Q6: Do you offer discounts?
 Do your prices drop if I buy multiple items?

 A: Yes, we offer deep discounts to both dealers and individual consumers.
 However, we must refrain from posting such discounts on our website to avoid undercutting our valued dealers.
 Discounts are applied to all export orders placed from outside Japan; and of course, even greater discounts apply to bulk purchases by dealers.
-Please also note that prices on our website include 5% consumption tax, as required by Japanese law for sales within Japan; but we do not charge this 5% tax on sales outside Japan.
+Please also note that prices on our website do not include Japanese consumption tax; and we do not charge tax on sales outside Japan; however, your country may charge a tax or tariff at the time of import.

-If you are interested in purchasing an item for use within Japan, you will find discounts by visiting your local AutoBacs, Super AutoBacs, Driver's Stand, and AutoWave retail stores.
+If you are interested in purchasing an item for use within Japan, you will find discounts by visiting your local AutoBacs, Super AutoBacs, and AutoWave retail stores.
+(A number of Yellow Hat retail stores also carry our products.)
 We also offer special discounts on occasion at select retail stores around Japan, as mentioned on our Event Page (Japanese only).
 If you will be purchasing from outside Japan, please inform us of the items you are considering for a no-obligation cost quote.
 Although products shipped outside Japan are exempt from Japanese consumption taxes, please keep in mind that our cost quotes do not include any tariffs or import fees that your country may impose (which you would be responsible to pay).
 Finally, please note that we often wave part or all the international shipping charges if the order total is large enough (usually US$400 and higher).

 BE SURE TO READ Q9 ~ Q12 below.